kronphe/script-webfiles-github/README.md

 5. Select an instance type.
 For testing purposes, you can choose the "t2.micro" instance type.

 6. Configure the instance details as needed.
-(attached the IAM role created that allow EC2 instance to download files from S3)
+(attached the IAM role created that allow EC2 instance to download files from github repository)

-7. In the "User data" section, select "As text" and paste the content of the `jupiter_site_deployment.sh` script.
+7. In the "User data" section, select "As text" and paste the content of the `script-github.sh` script.

 8. Proceed with the rest of the EC2 instance configuration, including setting up security groups, adding storage, and configuring any other settings required for your use case.